DawidLokiec/ldap-authentication-service/README.md

 # LDAP Authentication Service
 ## Repository Description
-This repository contains an implementation of a microservice which exposes a **REST API for LDAP authentication**.
+This repository contains an implementation of a microservice which exposes a **REST API for LDAP user authentication**.

 ## API Description